fredrikaverpil/fredrikaverpil.github.io/_posts/2021-11-13-installing-poetry-globally.md

 tags: [python]
 ---

-When I recently got some feedback (thank you [@simmel](https://github.com/simmel), much appreciated!) on a previous post on [debugging Poetry in vscode]({{ site.baseurl }}/2021/04/17/debugging-poetry/), I realized that post has very convoluted instructions on how to install Poetry system-wide.
+I recently got some feedback (thank you [@simmel](https://github.com/simmel), much appreciated!) on a previous post on [debugging Poetry in vscode]({{ site.baseurl }}/2021/04/17/debugging-poetry/).
+I then realized it was a bit hard to follow if all you wanted to do was to install Poetry globally, with some added control from the [default installation method](https://python-poetry.org/docs/#installation).

 This post aims to focus on this and cover the different system-wide installation alternatives that I am aware of.

 <!--more-->

-## Easy system-wide install
+## System-wide install with pipx

 You can very easily make Poetry available system-wide, by just following the [installation docs](https://python-poetry.org/docs/#installation).
 However, this makes it a bit harder to e.g. install in-development builds of Poetry.
 By leveraging [pipx](https://github.com/pypa/pipx), this can be solved: